These are the victims of the Florida school shooting

 Beigel was also a counselor at Camp Starlight in Pennsylvania, which called him a "friend and hero" on Facebook.

-Martin Duque
+Martin Duque Anguiano

-Duque was named as a victim of the shooting in probable cause documents released on Thursday.
+Duque Anguiano was named as a victim of the shooting by Broward County Sheriff Scott Israel at a news conference.

 Nicholas Dworet, star swimmer